The Myth of the “Good” Chart: A Look at Elite Destinies and What Actually Makes a Good Life

 Diagnosing the systemic difference between extreme wealth, average friction, and true fortune in a person's destiny

-When I was twenty-four, beginning a promising career in media, a Bazi master looked at my chart and told me I would never be extremely wealthy.
+When I was twenty-four, beginning a promising career in media, a Bazi master looked at my chart and told me I would never be wealthy.

 Could I start a successful business?
 Yes.
 Would I have a comfortable life?
 Also yes.
 But if I wanted the kind of “F**k You money” that lets billionaires get away with (sometimes literal) murder?
 Absolutely not.
 My chart was simply not built that way.